 - With Republic Wireless, you will know exactly how much you will be billed at the end of the month by which plan you select.
 With Project Fi, you will know the base costs, and then the actual bill depends entirely on how much data you use.

 - Republic Wireless requires you to upgrade your plan when you hit your data limit.
 You can upgrade and downgrade your plan up to two times per month.
 This is a bit of a pain.
 You also must pay for the entirety of the amount of data in the plan you select no matter what portion of the data you use.

-- Republic Wireless does not have a family or group plan, Project Fi just launched a “group plan’ in October 2016 with very competitive rates and data plan sharing.
+- Republic Wireless does not have a family or group plan, Project Fi just launched a “group plan’ in October 2016 with very competitive rates, bill splitting features, and data plan sharing.

 What’s So Special About These Two Companies?